-I am still not sure what he was saying.
+I’m still not sure what he was saying.
 It’s enough to know that it was good.
-My husband is not always easy to please, so passing the test it’s an accomplishment already.
-I only did this dish once.
+My husband is not always easy to please, so passing the test is already an accomplishment.
+I only made this dish once.
 A hole in one, so to speak.

 This might look like an odd combination at first sight, but was I ever surprised that this is a traditional dish somewhere in the world, and even more surprised that I also loved the combination of textures, ingredients and flavors.

 It started when Sargento – a name you’ve seen many times in this blog already – invited me again to pick one of their recipes and run with it.
 It’s one of my favorite things to do, it gives me new ideas, I work with a great product, and it lets me adapt them to my and my family’s liking.

 This time the changes were subtle.
 I added pepper, because when it comes to vegetables, the more the merrier.
 I used cream instead of milk for a creamier, richer flavor, and I added more cheese, because, cheese!

 We often have brunch on weekends at home, since we tend to get up a bit later than on weekdays.
 This is the perfect dish to serve.
 It doesn’t require a lot of work and served with some salad it will sustain you for many hours.
 So I never did figure out what dish it was that was just like this, I’ll find out some day, I guess.

 - 2½ cups (8 oz.)
 Sargento® Shredded Reduced Fat 4 Cheese Italian